 Whether that’s feeding the poor or following the stars, ice hockey or scuba diving, coding software or writing books, dancing or doodling, soccer or stitching, it doesn’t matter.
 They are passionate about something.

-Their passion in life keeps them busy, keeps them engaged.
+Their passion in life keeps them busy and keeps them engaged.
 This passion and their aspirations make them feel wanted; make them feel worthwhile, meaningful and fulfilled.

 It leads me to an essential point about human nature: Everyone wants to look forward to something.
 When one has nothing to look forward to, life feels dull, worthless, and boring.